-On 30 June 2019, upon adopting the AMIT regime, the Responsible Entity is no longer contractually obligated to pay distributions.
-The Responsible Entity will attribute the Fund's income to unitholders on a fair and reasonable basis; however, the Responsible Entity will not have a requirement under the Fund Constitution to distribute Trust income to unitholders.
+Under the AMIT regime, the Responsible Entity is no longer contractually obligated to pay distributions.
+The Responsible Entity will attribute the Fund's income to unitholders on a fair and reasonable basis, however, the Responsible Entity will not have a requirement under the Fund Constitution to distribute Trust income to unitholders.
 Any subsequent distribution will be recognised in the Statement of Changes in Equity.